Varithena® Varicose Vein Treatment

 After Varithena Treatment

 Usually treatment with Varithena takes less than one hour.
-You’ll be able to resume light activities the same day of your treatment.
+You’ll be able to resume non-vigorous activities the same day of your treatment.
 You’ll be advised to:

 - Keep your post-treatment bandages dry and in place for 48 hours.

-- Wear a compression stocking on the treated leg for two weeks.
+- Wear a compression stocking on the treated leg for an additional 12 days.